SpaceOC/NRC/README.md

 - And a small arsenal of commands that are already built into NRC (commands.cpp).
 - And nobody needs the print class lol

-A branch where you can see the current unfinished version of the NRC: https://github.com/SpaceOC/NRC/tree/developed Documentation (needs full correspondence + only Russian version available at the moment) - https://spaceoc.gitbook.io/nrc-docs-ru/
+A branch where you can see the current unfinished version of the NRC: https://github.com/SpaceOC/NRC/tree/developed .
+Documentation (only the Russian version is available at the moment): https://spaceoc.gitbook.io/nrc-docs-ru/ .